boschresearch/ALDM/README.md

 ## Purpose of the project

 This software is a research prototype, solely developed for and published as part of the publication cited above.
-It will neither be maintained nor monitored in any way.

 ## Contact

 Please feel free to open an issue or contact personally if you have questions, need help, or need explanations.
 Don't hesitate to write an email to the following email address: liyumeng07@outlook.com